 Onions are indispensable to cooking in many Indian households, so much so that the humble bulb has caused governments to topple.
-To those for whom curries without onions seem inconceivable, I heartily recommend this recipe for stuffed eggplant in peanut sesame sauce.
+To those for whom curries without onions seem inconceivable, I heartily recommend this recipe for stuffed baby eggplant in peanut sesame sauce.
 The sauce, with tamarind juice to give it body, is rich, thick, and entirely sans onions.
 I like to make this gravy when I have guests over, especially my no-onion-no-garlic folks.

 You might need some patience/practice to stuff the baby eggplant right.
 This does take a little time but is well worth the effort.